splunk/public-o11y-docs/admin/admin-onboarding/phase3/phase3-im.rst

 Expansion and optimization part 1: Splunk Infrastructure Monitoring
 *******************************************************************************

-To expand and optimize Splunk Infrastructure Monitoring, you must do the following:
+To expand and optimize Splunk Infrastructure Monitoring, do the following:

 1. :ref:`expand-im1`